-Grievances raised under the standard council grievance procedure will normally be investigated, and any meetings to discuss the grievance conducted by the Chairman.
+Grievances raised under the standard council grievance procedure will normally be investigated, and any meetings to discuss the grievance conducted by the Chairman, or the Staffing Committee, as appropriate.

 If an employee’s grievance is about the Chairman they should raise the matter with the Chairman of the Council’s Staffing Committee.
 All investigations and any grievance meeting will be conducted by the said Staffing Committee and any grievance appeal meeting will be conducted by 3 members of the council who do not sit on the Staffing Committee.